-These chaps fit a variety of body shapes with three length options—32 inches, 36 inches, and 40 inches—and a waist that is adjustable up to 48 inches.
+These chaps fit a variety of body shapes with a waist that is adjustable up to 48 inches.

-The Forester Chainsaw Safety Chaps Reversible in camo/orange are like two pairs of chaps in one.
-This reversible set of chaps comes with a bright orange side that makes you visible while working and a camouflage side for disappearing into the foliage.
-They feature multilayered construction that resists cuts and meets OSHA safety requirements for leg protection while also resisting oil and water.
+FORESTER’s reversible pair is camo/orange like two pairs of chaps in one.
+This set comes with a bright orange side that makes you visible while working and a camouflage side for disappearing into the foliage.
+The chaps feature multilayered construction that resists cuts and meets OSHA safety requirements for leg protection while also resisting oil and water.

 This wraparound style of chaps offers plenty of protection for the front and sides of the leg.
 A large side pocket is an excellent place to store a chainsaw wrench.
 A flip adjustment belt allows these pants to fit a wide range of sizes.

 - Wraparound design with adjustable belt

 - Reversible colors

 - Not suitable for use with electric chainsaws